 Generic Name: Corticotropin (kor ti koe TROE pin)

-Brand Name: HP Acthar
+Brand Name: Acthar

 Uses of Corticotropin: